bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ```

-## Install the Docker Engine on WSL2
+## Install the Docker Engine on WSL 2

 ### Setup a Docker Repository